eldun/eldun.github.io/_posts/2021-03-16-automating-microsoft-edge-searches.md

   button.addEventListener("click", startSearch, true);
 }</code></pre>

-`startSearch` is called, and `continueSearch` is called recursively until the new tab is closed, or has reached the max number of searches (typically 50):
+`startSearch` is called, and `continueSearch` is called until the new tab is closed, or has reached the max number of searches (typically 50ish):

 <pre><code class="language-javascript">function startSearch() {
   let searchCount = 0;